-The stepwell is built in Solanki style of architecture with Islamic influence.
+Regarded as one of the major Ahmedabad tourist places, the stepwell is built in the Solanki style of architecture with Islamic influence.
 It consists of five storeys, each of which is uniquely designed with beautiful carvings all over the walls and columns.
 The structure was built along the North-South axis with the entrance from the south.
-The stepwell is one of its kinds in Gujarat as it has three entrance stairs that lead to the stepped corridor.
-All three entrances of the stepwell converge at a square platform in the first storey, which has an octagonal opening ...
+The stepwell is one of its kinds in Gujarat as it has three entrance ...

 There is also a lighthouse near the beach.
 The ruler of Kachchh Maharao Deshalji built a small fort along with an 11m high black masonry unlit beacon known as Mojap beacon in 1720-21 here to provide shelter and safety to the Kachchhi vessels.
-A battery operated flashing light was installed and operated on the top of the cabin since 1977 and was the first light in this region.
-This followed commissioning of a Racon in 1978.
-The present 30 m RCC structure was built and installed the PRB-21 lighting equipment in 1983.
-In order to save energy the imported sealed beam lamps were replaced in 1997 by auto head lamps with 100W halogen lamps.
-The light house was ...
+A battery-operated flashing light was installed and operated on the top of the cabin since 1977 and was the first light in this region.
+This followed ...

 Beach | Pilgrimage